RemiJolian/zkAuction/README.md

 ## Design

+-  Semaphore is uses as an authentication/privacy layer.
+So the Auction.sol contract is `SemaphoreCore`.
+Auctioneers and bidders first have to register their identity commitment to interact with the system.
 -  Auctioneer creates the auction and gives it a name and sets a deadline for bidders.
 -  This information are stored as a struct on chain.
 -  bidders go to the website and select the acution.